stfc/PSyclone/lib/read_only/dl_esm_inf/README.md

 - The [GOcean](https://psyclone.readthedocs.io/en/latest/gocean1p0.html)
   infrastructure library ``dl_esm_inf``.
-A stable version of this is included in the PSyclone repository as a Git submodule (see [Installation]( https://psyclone-dev.readthedocs.io/en/stable/working_practises.html#dev-installation) in the Developers' Guide for details on working with submodules).
+A stable version of this is included in the PSyclone repository as a Git submodule (see ["Installation"]( https://psyclone-dev.readthedocs.io/en/stable/working_practises.html#dev-installation) in the PSyclone [Developer Guide]( https://psyclone-dev.readthedocs.io/en/stable) for details on working with submodules).
 However, it is not included in the PSyclone installation and has to be cloned separately.

 - The ``ReadOnly`` (``read_only_base.jinja``) and ``PSyData``
   (``psy_data_base.jinja``) base classes, which are included in PSyclone